-Mise en place is French for putting in place, but in the kitchen it’s more than that.
+Mise en place is French for putting in place, but in the kitchen, it’s more than that.

-Chef Andrew: “In the restaurants we are most successful when we have our “mise en place” in order.
-“Mise en place” is a culinary process in which ingredients are prepped and organized prior to opening the restaurant and preparing meals for our guests each day.
+Chef Andrew: “In the restaurants, we are most successful when we have our “mise en place” in order.
+“Mise en place” is a culinary process in which ingredients are prepped and organized before opening the restaurant and preparing meals for our guests each day.
 At home, I recommend doing all of your vegetable chopping, ingredient measuring, cooking grains, etc. ahead of time.
 That way, when you come home after a long workday you can begin cooking right away and get your delicious meal onto the table much quicker.”

 Setting your “mise en place” is not as challenging as it sounds, Chef Janet adds: “These are weekend activities that don’t all have to be done at once, and each task is not too daunting on its own when also planning time for relaxation.”

 Chef Janet: “Preparing a tidy and clean kitchen is key in making the week go smoothly, both for weekend prep and meal execution each day.
 Make sure you have ample space for multiple tasks, plenty of prep bowls or containers, and a garbage bowl on the counter for food scraps so that you can be more efficient.
 Finally, I like to make sure I start the prep process with a clean and organized refrigerator.
 It is so much easier to stay on track with prepping when you know you have space to store and organize ingredients for several separate meals.”

 Chef Ben shares his secret to easy meal prepping: “Learn to roast a chicken (or pick a great rotisserie chicken from a trusted store).
 It makes a nice dinner, good leftovers for lunch and homemade stock for soup.”